Version Control & Branching for PostgreSQL Extension Upgrades

 cur = conn.cursor()

-# Verify extension exists and fetch current version
+# Verify the extension exists and fetch its current version.

 cur.execute(